 BLACKWATER FALLS STATE PARK

 Blackwater Falls State Park has over 20 miles of hiking trails, some of which lead to the park’s namesake, the nearly 60-foot waterfall.
 These falls have an amber coloring to them and are one of the most photographed spots in the park.
+The tannic acid of fallen hemlock and red spruce needles gives the water an amber tint.

 Blackwater Falls State Park is beautiful no matter what season you visit.
 Other popular places to visit in the park include Elakala Falls, Lindy Point, and Pendleton Point Overlook.
 The park is also home to the longest sledding magic carpet on the entire East Coast.